 ULTOMIRIS® (ravulizumab) is the first and only long-acting C5 complement inhibitor.
 The medication works by inhibiting the C5 protein in the terminal complement cascade, a part of the body's immune system.
 When activated in an uncontrolled manner, the complement cascade over-responds, leading the body to attack its own healthy cells.
-ULTOMIRIS is administered intravenously every eight weeks or, for pediatric patients less than 20 kg, every four weeks following a loading dose.
-ULTOMIRIS is approved in the European Union (EU) for treatment of adult patients with paroxysmal nocturnal haemoglobinuria (PNH) in patients with haemolysis with clinical symptom(s) indicative of high disease activity and in patients who are clinically stable after having been treated with eculizumab for at least the past 6 months.
-It is also approved in the United States (US) and Japan as a treatment for adults with PNH.
-It is also approved in the U.S. for atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy (TMA) in adult and pediatric (one month of age and older) patients, as well as in the EU for the treatment of adults and children with a body weight of at least 10 kg with aHUS.
+ULTOMIRIS is administered intravenously every eight weeks or, for pediatric patients less than 20 kg, every four weeks, following a loading dose.
+ULTOMIRIS is approved in the United States (U.S.), European Union (EU) and Japan as a treatment for adults with paroxysmal nocturnal hemoglobinuria (PNH).
+It is also approved in the U.S. and Japan for atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy (TMA) in adult and pediatric (one month of age and older) patients, as well as in the EU for the treatment of adults and children with a body weight of at least 10 kg with aHUS.
+In the U.S., ULTOMIRIS is available in two formulations with the same mechanism of action and consistent safety and efficacy.
+The ULTOMIRIS 100 mg/mL formulation reduces average annual infusion time for patients with aHUS and PNH by approximately 60 percent (to approximately 45 minutes for adults in the average weight cohort) compared to the ULTOMIRIS 10 mg/mL formulation.
 To learn more about the regulatory status of ULTOMIRIS in the countries that we serve, please visit www.alexion.com.